 The following financial highlights table is intended to help you understand the Fund's financial performance for the past five years.
 Certain information reflects financial results for a single share.
-The financial highlights information for all periods is that of the Predecessor Fund.
-The total return in the table represents the rate that an investor would have earned on an investment in the Fund (assuming reinvestment of all dividends and distributions).
-Information presented in the tables below has been audited by PricewaterhouseCoopers LLP, the independent registered public accounting firm if the Predecessor Fund, whose report, along with the Predecessor Fund's financial statements, are included in the Predecessor Fund's annual report, which is available upon request.
+The financial highlights information for the periods prior to August 5, 2024 represents the past financial information of the Predecessor Fund.
+The total returns in the table represent the rate that an investor would have earned on an investment in the Fund (assuming reinvestment of all dividends and distributions).
+The financial information for the year ended September 30, 2024, and the fiscal period ended March 31, 2025, has been audited by Deloitte & Touche LLP, the Fund's independent registered public accounting firm, whose report, along with the Fund's financial statements, is included in the Fund's filing on Form N-CSR.